UnitTestBot/jacodb/README.md

 ### Multithreading

-Instances of `JcClass`, `JcMethod`, `JcClasspath` are thread-safe.
+Instances of `JcClassOrInterface`, `JcMethod`, `JcClasspath` are thread-safe.
 Methods of these classes return immutable structures and are thread-safe as result.

 `JcClasspath` represents independent snapshot of classes and can't be modified since created.
 Removing or modifying